ParclLabs/parcllabs-python/README.md

 # 3      5278514     USA  2622000              26                 Detroit City                 MI  EAST_NORTH_CENTRAL          CITY            636787        37761.0                      0                 1                       0                       0
 # 4      5333209     USA  5553000              55               Milwaukee City                 WI  EAST_NORTH_CENTRAL          CITY            573299        49733.0                      0                 1                       0                       0
 ```

+## Services

+Services are the core of the Parcl Labs API.
+They provide access to a wide range of data and analytics on the housing market.
+The services are divided into the following categories: `Rental Market Metrics`, `For Sale Market Metrics`, `Market Metrics`, `Investor Metrics`, and `Portfolio Metrics`.

 ### Rental Market Metrics